pingcap/docs/system-variables.md

 - Scope: NONE
 - Default value: OFF
 - This variable indicates whether the TiDB server you are connected to has the Security Enhanced Mode (SEM) enabled.
-To change its value, you need to restart the TiDB server for your change to be effective.
+To change its value, you need to modify the value of `enable-sem` in your TiDB server configuration file and restart the TiDB server.
 - SEM is inspired by the design of systems such as [Security-Enhanced Linux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux).
 It reduces the abilities of users with the MySQL `SUPER` privilege and instead requires `RESTRICTED` fine grained privileges to be granted as a replacement.
 These fine grained privileges include:
     - `RESTRICTED_TABLES_ADMIN`: The ability to write data to system tables in the `mysql` schema and to see sensitive columns on `information_schema` tables.
     - `RESTRICTED_STATUS_ADMIN`: The ability to see sensitive variables in the command `SHOW STATUS`.